 Time to step up!

-If you would like to take part in next year’s competition, please sign up using our 2023/2024 registration form.
+If you would like to take part in next year’s competition, please sign up using our registration form or scan this QR code.

 Net Zero STEM Activities